NikosAlexandris/pvgis-prototype/docs/tutorials/advanced_use.md

 # Advanced Use

 PVGIS offers advanced features and functionalities for users who require more than basic operations.
-This section explores some of the advanced capabilities and how to leverage them effectively.
+This page explores some of the advanced capabilities and how to leverage them effectively.

 ## Custom Data Integration

-- **Integrating External Data Sources**: Learn how to incorporate data from external sources into your PVGIS API workflows.
+- **External data sources**: Learn how to use data from external sources

-- **Data Transformation**: Techniques for transforming and preprocessing data for specialized use cases.
+- ..

 ## Advanced Analytical Functions

-Explore the advanced analytical functions available in the API and the CLI, including complex statistical analyses (and machine learning integration?).
+Explore the advanced analytical functions available in PVGIS' CLI and API.

 ## Automation and Scripting

 - **Automating Recurring Tasks**: Use scripting to automate routine tasks and processes.

 - **Batch Processing**: Efficiently handle large batches of data with the PVGIS API.

 ## Security Enhancements